The Nucleation Syndicate Network

 What is a syndicate?

-An investment syndicate is a group of accredited investors.
-Their funds are pooled together into a special purpose vehicle (SPV) by a lead investor, in this case Nucleation Capital, to simplify closing a larger number of investors into a single venture deal.
+An investment syndicate is simply a group of accredited investors.
+Their funds are pooled together to acquire private equity to be held by a special purpose vehicle (SPV).
+Every syndicate has a lead investor, in this case Nucleation Capital, which sponsors the SPV to simplify closing a larger number of investors into a single deal.
 In this way, each investor owns that percentage of the SPV that is the proportion of their investment to the total raised by the SPV.
-SPVs provide dramatic cost savings on what would be prohibitive legal fees for smaller investors operating independently and higher legal costs for the venture itself.
+SPVs provide cost savings on what could be prohibitive legal fees for smaller investors.

 How does syndication work?

-Nucleation Capital will select opportunities, write up a deal memo summarizing information about the venture and direct AngelList to incorporate the special purpose vehicle (SPV).
-We will then send an invitation to network members about the opportunity.
-Each investor will receive a link that allows them to read our deal memo and decide if they’d like to participate.
+Nucleation Capital will select opportunities, request allocations and, if successful, write up a deal memo summarizing information about the venture.
+We then submit the information and direct AngelList to incorporate the special purpose vehicle (SPV).
+Once formed, we will send invitations to network members about the opportunity.
+Each investor will receive a link that allows them to read the deal details and decide if they’d like to participate.
 There is never an obligation to invest.
 There is also no guarantee that there will be sufficient allocation available.
-The minimum to participate in any SPV is only $1,000 and is a one-time event.
-This low “ticket” amount makes select Nucleation deals affordable for more investors.
+The minimum to participate in any SPV is $1,000 and is a one-time event.
+This minimum can make investing in higher-risk opportunities more affordable for investors.

 What are the fees for investing in the syndicate and how do they differ from the fees for the rolling fund?

-There is no cost for joining our syndicate and receiving our confidential deal memos.
-Additionally, Nucleation does not charge a management fee on syndicated deals, since we have already done the vetting work for our fund.
-There are two types of fees that do apply to syndicates, however.
-The first is the SPV set up fee charged by AngelList, which covers the incorporation costs and any state jurisdictional tax that applies.
-This fee is deducted from the total principal pro-rata across all investors by AngelList.
-The second fee is a small carried interest (“carry) fee that will only be paid to Nucleation Capital when the investment returns proceeds beyond the principal amount invested in the future.
-This serves as a success fee to Nucleation Capital as the lead investor.
+There is no cost for joining the syndicate and receiving confidential deal memos.
+Additionally, Nucleation does not charge a management fee on syndicated deals, since all the vetting and diligence work was done on behalf of the venture fund.
+There are, however, two types of fees that do apply to syndicates.
+There is a fee charged by AngelList to set up the SPV, which covers the incorporation costs and any state jurisdictional tax that applies.
+This fee is shared pro-rata by all investors.
+The second fee is a success fee called carried interest (“carry) paid to Nucleation Capital as the sponsor, when the investment returns profits beyond the principal amount invested.
 (Note: Nucleation Capital does not act as a broker or finder and is never paid by founders.)

 What’s the difference between investing in Nucleation’s rolling fund versus the Nucleation syndicate in terms of deal access?